Thursday, December 31, 2020

 10 New Year's Resolutions For My Readers

-This is also the time when people will ponder their lives and choose to make Resolutions, the things they want to do, or not do, to make their lives better in the New Year.
+This is also the time when many people will ponder the conduct of their lives and choose to make Resolutions, the things they want to do, or not do, to make their lives better in the New Year.
 Maybe you want to give up smoking or lose weight, maybe you want to start going to a gym regularly or save more money.
-Unfortunately, many people will break their resolutions after only a short time, so numerous people will choose not to make a resolution, figuring they won't follow it anyways.
+Unfortunately, many people will break their resolutions after only a short time, within less than a month, so numerous people will choose not to make a resolution, figuring they won't follow it anyways.

 1) Resolve to eat & drink healthier

-This encompasses so much, from eating less calories to choosing items that have less preservatives and unwanted chemicals.
+This encompasses so much, such as eating less calories, consuming less sugar, and choosing items that have less unwanted chemicals.
 Take small steps in your approach rather than diving into a major change.
 The smaller steps won't seem as burdensome and it will make it easier to take another small step later on.
-And even small changes can bring about positive changes.
+And even small changes can bring about positive changes, especially when they accumulate over time.
 We all would benefit from eating and drinking healthier and it will also help our environment and economy.

 2) Resolve to consume more local food & drink